spinalcordtoolbox/spinalcordtoolbox/README.md

 * Configure the VM:
   * Increase the RAM: Settings > System > Motherboard.
 Slide until you have 1-2GB left for your OS.
   * Increase number of processors: Settings > System > Processor.
 Slide until you have 1-2 CPU left for your OS.

+## Getting started

+The best way to learn about the main functionalities of SCT is to run a typical processing pipeline, in the form of a batch script.
+We provide an example dataset (includes T1w, T2w, T2\*w, DTI and fMRI) with a collection of commands to process those files and output quantitative parameters.

+- Open a Terminal
+- Run: `$SCT_DIR/batch_processing.sh`
+- While the processing is being done, we encourage you to look at the [batch script](batch_processing.sh) and try to understand the mean of each command line.
+If you have any question, please do not hesitate to post on the [forum](https://sourceforge.net/p/spinalcordtoolbox/discussion/help/).

 ## Video tutorials